-Whether the hedge you're cutting is a formal or informal one, you'll need the right equipment for the job.
+Whether the hedge you're cutting is a formal or informal one, you'll also need the right equipment for the job.

 Choose a large-leaved deciduous plant, such as forsythia, escallonia or berberis, which have bright flowers and berries, too.
 Native plants, such as hawthorn, blackthorn or field maple, are great for wildlife, while dog rose and sweet briar rose have attractive flowers and hips.

 If you have a lot of tall hedges to cut, invest in a special hedge-cutting platform with a wide base suitable for non-level ground.
+Ideally, it should be high enough that you can cut the top of the hedge at waist height.
 These are available from suppliers such as Henchman and Hedgemaster.